 Trying to figure out which streaming services you'll need to subscribe to in order to watch all your favourite live sports?
 Use our Ustream Sports tool below to find out what channels you'll need to watch your favourite events.

 If you’re not currently a Sky or BT customer and you have no plans on switching anytime soon, you can still get access to all the sports channels you could want via streaming services.

-You can get access to all 11 Sky Sports channels with the NOW Sports membership for £33.99 on a rolling monthly subscription.
-There’s even a £9.99 day pass you can get if you’re interested in watching a particular match.
+You can get access to all 11 Sky Sports channels with the NOW Sports membership, which is currently available for £33.99 a month as of December 2022.
+There’s even a day pass that costs £11.99 if you’re interested in watching specific matches.

-You can also subscribe to BT Sport on a monthly basis for £25 per month which you can stream through the dedicated BT Sport app on your smart TV or mobile devices.
+You can also subscribe to BT Sport on a monthly basis for £21 a month, which you can stream through the dedicated BT Sport app on your smart TV or mobile devices.

 BT Sport is cheaper than Sky Sports, simply because Sky has more channels, more programming and more exclusive matches.
 There are lots of ways to get access to both Sky Sports and BT Sport, and the price you pay will mostly depend on which broadband provider you’re with.

 That being said, both BT and Sky often have special deals and offers running, so to get an accurate idea of your options it's best to regularly compare broadband and TV deals.